Do you want to learn how to can pears? This tutorial will show you every step, and option you have!

 To slice or to halve?

 You can slice or not slice your pears however you like.
-I prefer to quarter them, because that makes them easy to core.
+I prefer to quarter them because that makes them easy to core.
 But canning halved, whole, or even diced pears isn’t wrong.

 It’s all about personal preference.

-After you’ve cut and peeled your pears, you’re going to pack them into clean jars, but first, you need a syrup.
+After you’ve cut and peeled your pears, you’re going to pack them into clean jars, but first, you need syrup.

 How to make a light syrup for canning pears